why2code/DevTraining/README.md

-# DevTraining
+# Developer Training Repository

-Open project for development training.
+This is an open source project for development training.